 Healthy conflict doesn’t necessarily mean it will lead your team to make great decisions but at least made-decisions will be better informed.

-To get started, here are four countermeasures to keep groupthink at bay.
+To get started, here are five countermeasures to keep groupthink at bay.

 - If you are leading a team working party remain impartial.
 Your opinion could unintentionally lead to everyone agreeing with you.

 - Encourage healthy conflict and debate.
 People want to be heard.
 Even if the team decides to go another way at least everyone one will feel that they had an input.

 - Assign someone the role of devil’s advocate.
 That way it eases the tension and removes the awkwardness of anything being said controversial.